seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-multi-auth.md

 }
 {% endhighlight %}

-No to use this service provider, we must add it in our `config/app.php` file:
+Now to use this service provider, we must add it to our `config/app.php` file:

 {% highlight php %}
 <?php